Prerequisites

 - Editor or Owner permissions in that project

-- An MCP-compatible AI assistant (VS Code, Copilot, Cursor, etc.)
+- An MCP-compatible AI assistant (VS Code, Copilot, Cursor, Claude Code, etc.)

 Step 1: Create an MCP Token